MelnikovSergey/Manager-s-Club/README.md

 1. Fork this repository
 2. Clone the fork to your local machine
+3. Create your feature branch (git checkout -b my-new-feature)
+4. Commit your changes (git commit -am 'Add some feature')
+5. Push to the branch (git push origin my-new-feature)
+6. Create a new Pull Request

 If you'd like your changes to be considered for the original repository, simply submit a pull request after you've made your changes.